-„Stones Don’t Move“ presents an impressive survey of Mexican artist Jose Dávila’s signature photographic cutouts, sculptures, and paintings.
-Expanding upon his career-long investigation into how the modernist movement continues to be interpreted, appropriated, and reinvented, the works on view address the tenets of architecture, art history, and physical geometry, whilst demonstrating the extensive range of Dávila’s practice.
+Jose Davila follows a career-long investigation into how the modernist movement continues to be interpreted, appropriated, and reinvented.
+His works address the tenets of architecture, art history, and physical geometry, whilst demonstrating the extensive range of the artist’s practice.

-A selection of mobiles in various colors and sizes is suspended from the ceiling at different heights, creating an immersive kinetic installation.
-The works, part of Dávila’s ongoing series entitled Homage to the Square, are examples of his longstanding fascination with Josef Albers’ renowned theories on the perception and interaction of color through a mathematically determined format of squares.
+Well known are his mobiles in various colors and sizes suspended from the ceiling at different heights, creating an immersive kinetic installation.
+They manifest the artist’s longstanding fascination with Josef Albers’ renowned theories on the perception and interaction of color through a mathematically determined format of squares.
 Dávila advances Albers inquiry by establishing the square as a three-dimensional object, existing in a dynamic state of motion.

-In addition a series of large-scale photographic cut-outs based on Roy Lichtenstein’s Femme d’Alger is presented.
+In addition he has worked on a series of large-scale photographic cut-outs based on Roy Lichtenstein’s Femme d’Alger.
 Reminiscent of Picasso’s series on the same theme, which included fifteen oil paintings and several hundred sketches, Davila’s cut-outs come in a thirteen pieces variation.
 Beginning with a complete image, key elements of the image are progressively removed until the work is reduced to its essential structural elements, inviting the viewer to pause and consider the importance of both what is no longer present and what remains.